top of page

 Fair and Simple Billing

-DrizzleX makes billing tenants for water simple and fair.
+DrizzleX can help you achieve fair tenant billing.
 When tenants know they’re responsible for their actual water use, they tend to be more mindful.

 FAQs about Water Leak in Apartment

-What to do if water leaks through the ceiling in an apartment?
+What to do if you have a water leak in your apartment?

 bottom of page